 The top of the funnel involves the exposure, discovery and consideration steps.
 It is all about increasing site traffic and retaining browsers attention with targeted content.
 The middle of the funnel involves the conversion step, where an interested lead is converted into a paying customer.
 Finally, the bottom of the funnel is all about nurturing the customer relationship, to ensure future customer retention.

 By monitoring and optimizing each stage, you can boost your success and see more sales!

 ← Previous ArticleUltimate Website Launch Checklist: 12 Things To Check

-Next Article →Create a Google My Business Listing Without an Address
+Next Article →Create a Google Business Profile Without an Address